About

 Late Enrollment Penalty

-Medicare Part D coverage is optional, but if you don’t enroll in Part D as soon as you’re eligible, you might pay a late-enrollment penalty if you enroll later.
+Medicare Part D coverage is technically optional, but if you don’t enroll in Part D as soon as you’re eligible, you are likely to pay a late-enrollment penalty if you enroll later.
 You can use this calculator to estimate your Late Enrollment Penalty.
+There are few exceptions to this rule so it is important to consult with an advisor before deciding to forego Part D coverage.

 The cost of the late enrollment penalty depends on how long you went without Part D or creditable prescription drug coverage.